vini-reis/finite-state-machine/README.md

 ## TODOs

-- Develop a way to trigger an event inside the `execute` scope
 - Create abstract `EventHandlers` to handle determined events
   - Might receive a generic typed object on handler start
   - Must validate current state to ensure that an operation might be executed